TETRAS-IIIF/mirador-annotation-editor-video/README.md

   - fstoe
 - École nationale des ponts et chaussées (enpc.fr)
    - paulhectork
+   -

+### License

+Like the original [mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugin, this `mirador-annotation-editor` is distributed under the **Apache License Version 2.0**.

+Beware that the extension plugin [mirador-annotation-editor-video](https://github.com/Tetras-IIIF/mirador-annotation-editor-video) that supports video annotation is released under the **GPL v3** license.

+Please acknowledge that any modification you make must be distributed under a compatible license and cannot be closed source.

+If you need to integrate this code base in closed source pieces of software, please contact us, so we can discuss dual licencing.

-#### Property
+### Property

 The base of this software (up to V1) is the property of [SATT Ouest Valorisation](https://www.ouest-valorisation.fr/) that funded its development under the French public contract AO-MA2023-0004-DV5189.
-After that, developmement has been almost fully supported by Tétras Libre with external contributions.
+After that, development has been almost fully supported by Tétras Libre with external contributions.